 Emission factors for road surface wear particles are even more difficult to quantify than those for tyre and brake wear, partly because the chemical composition of bitumen is too complex for quantification with chemical mass balance and receptor modelling, and partly because primary wear particles mix with road dust and re-suspended material.

 Few studies have provided emission factors for road surface wear according to PM10 or any other metric.
-According to Fauser (1999), around 70 % by weight of airborne particles from bitumen range from 0.35 mm to 2.8 mm with a mean below 0.7 mm.
+According to Fauser (1999), around 70 % of the weight of airborne particles from bitumen ranges from 0.35 mm to 2.8 mm with a mean below 0.7 mm.
 Based on the chemical analysis of filters collected in the Hatfield tunnel, followed by principal component analysis, Luhana et al. (2004) determined LDV and HDV emission factors for road surface wear of 3.1 mg/vkm and 29.0 mg/vkm respectively, but these values were considered to be highly uncertain.

 Kupiainen et al. (2005) tested the ‘sandpaper effect’ using an indoor road simulator.
 A range of non-studded (friction) and studded tyres were tested on a bituminous road surface with varying amounts of traction sand (two types of granite and one diabase).
 In the tests using non-studded tyres and no sand, PM10 emission factors at 15 km/h and 30 km/h were 11 mg/vkm and 9 mg/vkm respectively.
 Following the addition of between 865 and 1 046 g/m2 of traction sand, the PM10 emission factor for non-studded tyres increased to between 36 and 108 mg/vkm.
 In the case of studded tyres, the emission factor without traction sand was 17 mg/vkm at 15 km/h and 40 mg/vkm at 30 km/h.
 Following the addition of traction sand (865 to 2 112 g/m2), the emission factor increased to between 40 and 155 mg/vkm.
 The traction sand with the lowest resistance to fragmentation resulted in the highest airborne PM concentrations.
 Analysis of PM10 filters revealed that more than 90 % of the particles collected were aluminosilicates, and therefore derived from the road surface and the traction sand.
 For non-studded tyres in the absence of traction sand, a maximum of 5 % of PM10 originated from the tyres.
 If it is assumed that, for non-studded tyres and no traction sand (i.e. conditions which might be more typical in Europe), 95 % of PM10 is due to road surface wear and 5 % due to tyre wear, this gives road surface and tyre wear emission factors of around 8.5 to 10.5 mg/vkm and around 0.5 to 0.6 mg/vkm respectively at low speeds.
 These findings contradict the view expressed by Kennedy et al. (2002) that in terms of the tyre/road surface wear interactions, any material loss is dominated by the wear material from the tyre treads.